Scholarships for Admitted Students

 Once offered admission, students may be invited to apply for one of these additional scholarship opportunities.
 These are only available to students who have been admitted to Washington College.

 The Constance Stuart Larrabee Scholarship

 Admitted students who have a proven talent in art, music, or theatre, but who do not necessarily intend to major in the arts, are encouraged to submit a portfolio of work to compete for the Constance Stuart Larrabee Scholarship.

 A total of eight (8) $1,500 tuition scholarships will be made.
 Two (2) students from each area of art and theatre will be awarded a $1,500 annual scholarship.
 Four (4) students from music will be awarded a $1,500 annual scholarship.
 The scholarship is renewable each year for four years provided the recipient maintains a cumulative grade point average of at least 3.0.
 Recipients do not have to declare a major in the Arts.
-Music students are expected to enroll in a 1-credit large ensemble and enroll in applied music lesson (2-credits) during first two years.
+Music students are expected to enroll in a 1-credit large ensemble and enroll in applied music lesson (1 or 2 credits) during all four years.

 Sophie Kerr Gifts in English Literature

 Admitted students who show outstanding promise and interest in the field of English or creative writing and who intend to major in English may submit a portfolio of work to compete for the Sophie Kerr Scholarships.

 A total of six (6) $1,500 tuition scholarships will be made, renewable annually for four years.
 The English Department faculty selects the scholarship finalists.
 Details on the portfolio submission will be shared with admitted students in January.

 Quill & Compass Scholarships

 Admitted students who are interested in exploring history, political science, pre-law or American studies as a major, minor or area of focus are encouraged to apply for the Quill & Compass Scholarship.

 A total of ten (10) $1,500 tuition scholarships will be made, renewable annually for four years.

 Eastern Shore Society Scholarship